justinkvang/Workout-Tracker/README.md

   ## Installation
   First run `npm i` in order to install the dependencies.
 The application itself can be invoked with `node server.js` in the intergreated termeinal.

-  (currently not working) Here is a link to the deployed site on [heroku](https://floating-tundra-72320.herokuapp.com/).
+  Here is a link to the deployed site on [heroku](https://floating-tundra-72320.herokuapp.com/).

   ## Usage
   ![Gif demo](./public/assets/demo.gif)